Skip to content

 It's important to find a rug that never takes up too much or too little space.
 There is definitely a balance that you want to achieve here.
 You don't want to get a 10x12 size Moroccan rug for a room that is 11x14 ft — that would make the entire room completely rug-centric.

-If you're working with an 11x14 foot room, consider a rug that is half the size, which still keeps the room cozy and homey-feeling without completely taking over the entire floor space.
+If you're working with an 11x14 foot room, consider a rug that is half the size like our 5x7 rugs, which still keeps the room cozy and homey-feeling without completely taking over the entire floor space.

 Always Consider Climate